codeskyblue/gohttp/README.md

 ### The CPU usage is high

 http-watcher is currently polling filesystem for event.
-When the directory is large, it may eat the CPU try to add more ignore pattens will make it lower
+When the directory is large, it may eat CPU add more ignore pattens to filter files will make it lower

+### TODO
+Use kqueue for OS X, inotify for Windows for better performance